MicrosoftDocs/dataexplorer-docs/kusto/query/broadcast-join.md

 ---
 title:  Broadcast join
-description: Learn how to use the broadcast join execution strategy to distribute the join over cluster nodes. ms.reviewer: alexans ms.topic: reference ms.date: 04/11/2023
+description: Learn how to use the broadcast join execution strategy to distribute the join over nodes. ms.reviewer: alexans ms.topic: reference ms.date: 04/11/2023